Frequently Asked Questions

 Category: Introduction

 Yes!
-You may attend the annual Open House, which will take place on February 3, 2024.
+You may attend the annual Open House, which will take place on the morning of February 1st, 2025.
 Faculty, administration, parents, and current students are on hand to present the International Section and answer questions.
 No registration is necessary.
 We encourage you and your child to attend!

 Category: Introduction